aaryan-sultania/microtonal-expierements/README.md

-# microtonal-expierements
+# not-chopin-composer
-A Hack-The-Nest project experimenting with microtonal music and harmony.
+A Hack-The-Nest project experimenting with algorithmic music